Structured Chemistry Reasoning with Large Language Models: Experiments

-The experiments are conducted under two settings, a zero-shot setting where no example is given, and a few-shot setting with demonstrations.
+Experiments are conducted under both zero-shot and few-shot settings.
 For the few-shot setting, the demonstrations are constructed with $3$ examples randomly sampled from $\mathcal{P}_s$.

-We leverage GPT-3.5 (gpt-3.5-turbo) and GPT-4 (gpt-4) as our backbone models.
-For each setting, we consider five baselines following the evaluation paradigm in SciBench~\cite{wang2023scibench}: (i) \textbf{Direct prompting} refers to directly feeding the problem into the model without any other instructions; (ii) \textbf{System prompting} is originally developed by~\cite{wang2023scibench} which is tailored to the task and describes the types and categories of questions, along with instructions; (iii) \textbf{CoT prompting} follows the ``step-by-step'' prompting strategy that requires the model to output the ``thinking process'' first; (iv) \textbf{Prompting w/ Python} leverages the idea of Program-of-Thought (PoT)~\cite{chen2023program} which translates the solution into Python codes to improve the understanding and calculation ability of LLMs; (v) \textbf{Prompting w/ Wol} is another PoT prompting strategy that uses the Wolfram Language\footnote{\url{https://www.wolfram.com/language/}} to achieve more accurate results.
+We leverage GPT-3.5 (gpt-3.5-turbo) and GPT-4 (gpt-4-0315) as our backbone models.
+For each setting, we consider four baselines following the evaluation paradigm in SciBench (Full instructions are provided in Appendix~\ref{sec:appendix1}):

+(i) \textbf{Direct reasoning} refers to directly feeding the problem into the model without any other instructions;

+(ii) \textbf{System instruction} is originally developed by~\citet{wang2023scibench} which is tailored to the task and describes the types and categories of questions, along with instructions;

+(iii) \textbf{CoT} follows the ``step-by-step'' prompting strategy that requires the model to output the ``thinking process'' first;

+(iv) \textbf{PoT} leverages the idea of Program-of-Thoughts (PoT)~\cite{chen2023program} which translates the solution into Python codes to improve the understanding and calculation ability of LLMs.